openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 running commit).

 Decision whether to backup or restore will be primarily based on health of previous boot.
-To achieve that MicroShift will keep history of running ostree commits (featuring MicroShift) and their health.
-MicroShift also needs access to the history information to know when data format migrations are needed.
-To support both decisions, a structured text file outside of the etcd database will be used to persist the history information between various deployments.
+MicroShift will persist system's health, boot ID, and deployment ID on filesystem to carry the data across boots.

-Information about system's health will be obtained by greenboot integration in form of "green" (system is healthy) and "red" (system is unhealthy) scripts which will persist the overall system's health for the current ostree commit.
+Information about system's health will be obtained by greenboot integration in form of "green" (system is healthy) and "red" (system is unhealthy) scripts which will persist the overall system's health for the current ostree deployment/commit and boot.

 ### Storing MicroShift version in data directory

-MicroShift will persist into a file its X.Y.Z version and ID of ostree commit that's currently active.
-The file will be created together with data directory on first start of MicroShift and updated when data migration is performed.
+MicroShift will persist into a file its X.Y.Z version.
+The file will be created or updated after backup/restore phase, very early in MicroShift start process.

 It will be used as a source of truth for decisions regarding:
-- blocking or allowing data migration,
+- blocking or allowing MicroShift start (depending on version skew),
 - backing up and restoring data in more nuanced scenarios.

 #### Backup technique